ZhaoBinglin2025/zhaobinglin2025.github.io/index.md

   </div>
 </div>
 ## Research Interests

-My research lies at the intersection of Human–Computer Interaction (HCI), cognitive science, and interactive system design.
-I am particularly interested in how interface design influences human cognition and performance in complex and high-stakes environments(e.g.,surgury and high-risk driving).

 ### Cognitive Modeling in HCI
 - Cognitive load theory and its application in interface design